 The Moon can be used as a pointer to find other objects in the sky.

-- The Last Quarter Moon sits to the right of Jupiter on the 12th.
+- The First Quarter Moon sits to the left of Regulus (Leo, the lion) after sunset on the 1st.

-- On the 17th, the Moon is near bright red Mars.
+- On the 4th, the waxing gibbous Moon is near Jupiter.

-Mercury is low to the north-east horizon just before sunrise.
-The thin crescent Moon sits just above Mercury on the 3rd.
+- The thin crescent Moon sits just above Venus on the morning of the 21st.

 There are a number of meteor showers occurring in Scorpius and Sagittarius this month.
 Although low in number (less than 10 per hour) the shower members can often be spectacular, appearing slow and bright with many displaying a yellow/orange colour.
 The best time to see meteors is after midnight.